sachinprasanna/aip-assignment3/README.md

 **Note:**
 1. Make sure MongoDB is running.
 2. Set up local configuration in /config/config.js:
-    a.
-Check "connectionString" for database configuration is set to a valid database Preferably - "mongodb://localhost:27017/mydiary"
+    + a.
+Check "connectionString" for database configuration is set to a valid database.
+       Preferably - "mongodb://localhost:27017/mydiary"
-    b.
+    + b.
 Check "apiUrl" is set to "http://localhost:5000/api" (Adjust port number accordingly)
 3. App will run at http://localhost:5000/

 ```